 "Beyond languages, we are proud of the broad liberal education we provide our students and our commitment to excellence across all of our academic pursuits." – Shauna Colnan

-In a competitive global cohort, Shauna was awarded highest academic achiever in her MBA at the Graduate School of Business at UNE.
+In 2006, in a competitive global cohort, Shauna was awarded highest academic achiever in the MBA at the Graduate School of Business at UNE.

-She is a passionate teacher and a curriculum expert.
-She has worked at the NSW Board of Studies (now NESA) and at the national project unit, a strategic team within the Board that shaped the NSW response to the emerging national curriculum.
+Shauna is a passionate teacher and a curriculum expert.
+She has worked at the NSW Board of Studies (now NESA) and in 2010 was seconded to the national project unit, a strategic team within NESA that shaped the NSW response to the emerging national curriculum.

 Shauna attended the Think Tank on Global Education at Harvard University and believes that the key role of schools today is to equip students to be ready for the world.